 “Neuromorphic systems are energy efficient, adaptable and capable of learning.
 They are particularly well-suited to developing “cognitive” computers, which analyze complex data and utilize learned knowledge in order to make predictions.
 Furthermore, the data format is universal, which simplifies communications between neuromorphic systems,” explains Axel von Arnim.

 Before technical systems can operate with the new generation of artificial neural networks however, the foundation has to be created.
-With this in mind, the computer scientists at fortiss are collaborating with a working group led by Prof. Wolfgang Maass at the Technical University Graz Institute for Theoretical Computer Science.
-The participants will work together to develop algorithms and software for use in energy-saving neuromorphic hardware and conduct research into ways to carry out computing and learning with pulsed neural networks.
+The computer scientists at fortiss will develop algorithms and software for use in energy-saving neuromorphic hardware and conduct research into ways to carry out computing and learning with pulsed neural networks.
 They will also explore which type of software architecture is required for neuromorphic computing.

 “There are currently different systems on the market, such as simulators, chips or homemade libraries, which makes communications between the components more difficult.
 We’re working on a standard library for neuromorphic software that allows programmers not only access to the new generation of artificial neural networks, but also makes it easier to assemble different SNN components together,” stresses the computer scientist.